China's 'dockless' bike sharing could be coming to a street near you

 Mobike and Ofo are the country's two biggest bike-sharing startups, each valued at well over $1 billion.

 Mobike's backers include tech giant Tencent (TCEHY) and Apple supplier Foxconn.
-Ofo is funded by big names like e-commerce firm Alibaba (BABA, Tech30) and China's equivalent of Uber, Didi Chuxing.
+Ofo is funded by big names such as Alibaba (BABA, Tech30) and China's equivalent of Uber, Didi Chuxing.

 After expanding into other Asian cities last year, the Chinese bike startups are now ready to take on the West.

-"We are definitely serious about international expansion," Zhang said.
+"We are definitely serious about international expansion," Ofo COO Zhang Yanqi said.
 "The last mile issue for city commuters is a global problem to solve," he said.

 China's bike-sharing craze has been driven by users grabbing rides for the so-called "last mile" of their commute, from the subway station to the office, for example.